-Protection From Violent Crime Charges
+Protection From Charges For Violent Crimes

 When you are facing a charge involving a violent crime, you need to be aware of what is at stake.
-Obviously, being convicted of any crime is not desirable, but when you are charged with a violent crime, you can face some of the most serious penalties the state of Arkansas and the U.S. government ever enforce.
+Obviously, being convicted of any crime is not desirable, but when you are charged with a violent crime, you can face some of the most serious penalties the State of Arkansas and the U.S. government ever enforce.
 John Wesley Hall and his legal team have faced many serious cases over the years head on for their clients in Little Rock and around the state.

 We’ve Been There Many Times Before

 Even relatively minor violent crimes charges will have major impacts on a person’s life.
-For example, a domestic battery conviction, while usually a misdemeanor and not a felony, triggers a ban gun ownership and possession.
+For example, a domestic battery conviction, while usually a misdemeanor and not a felony, results in a ban on gun ownership and possession.
 It’s these kinds of situations that our attorneys keep in mind when handling your case and allow you the peace of mind of having selected a law firm that will always fight for you.